belzetrigger/domoticz-FritzPresence/README.md

   - assign rights to this user

 ## Installation and Setup
-- a running Domoticz: 2020.2 with Python 3.7
+- a running Domoticz: 2020.2 or 2021.1 with Python 3.7
-- Python >= 3.6 (mainly depending on requirements for fritzconnection)
+- Python >= 3.7 (mainly depending on requirements for fritzconnection)
 - install needed python modules:
     - fritzconnection version 1.4.0
+    - urllib3
-    - or use `sudo pip3 install -r requirements.txt`
+    - or even better use `sudo pip3 install -r requirements.txt`
     - might be worth testing fritzconnection - just run `fritzconnection`
 - clone project
     - go to `domoticz/plugins` directory